 - 10 drops Lavender or tea tree essential oil

-Fill a small saucepan with water and bring it to the boil.
-While it's heating up, put a heat proof bowl (I like pyrex jugs) on top of the saucepan to create a double boiler.
-The water shouldn't touch the bottom of the bowl.
+- Fill a small saucepan with water and bring it to a boil.
+While it’s heating up, put a heatproof bowl (I like pyrex jugs) on top of the saucepan to create a double boiler.
+The water shouldn’t touch the bottom of the bowl.

 - I use a humane, organic, local beekeeper for beeswax.
 If you don’t have a humane source or want to substitute, use castor wax, carnauba wax or oliv-wax

 - Make sure the zinc powder is non-nano particle size so it doesn’t enter the skin

 - You can leave the arrowroot powder out if you want to, but it helps the cream sink into the skin faster and is less oily

 - Coconut oil can be substituted for any other oil such as sweet almond, jojoba, olive etc.

 - This is a very thick cream.
 In winter, I increase the Calendula infused oil to 15g to make it slightly easier to spread.
 It will melt on the skin either way, and we like it thick so it stays where it’s needed.
 If you are in a cool climate you may like to stick with the 15g.

 - I have recently changed the Lavender essential oil to Tea Tree essential oil, mainly to assist with keeping the area clean and to fight any bacteria.
 Do some patch testing to make sure the Tea Tree agrees with you.
 We have had no problems and the cream is even more effective with the Tea Tree, but Lavender will assist in healing also, so go with your gut 🙂